abaire/nv2apretty/README.md

 Binary blobs (or b-prefixed byte strings) containing `D3DPIXELSHADERDEF` structs may be expanded into color combiner explanations using the pixel shader def tool, `nv2apretty-psd`.

+# Development

+See https://github.com/abaire/nv2a-define-collator for generation of most of the parsers/prettifiers.